Section 8 Ground 1 Explained: Landlord Returning to

 - Type: Mandatory (court must grant possession if conditions met)

-- Notice period: 2 months on Section 8 notice
+- Notice period: 4 months on the current Form 3A notice

-- Possession may be recovered under Ground 1 of Schedule 2 to the Housing Act 1988
+- That you are relying on Ground 1 under Schedule 2 to the Housing Act 1988

 Timing